 This post is for people especially beginners and kids who are getting started with robotics; nice and easy robotics for beginners post.
 In this robotics tutorial, we will guide you through the basic of ‘Robotics for Beginners’ and you will learn how to how to Make a Robot for Kids easily.

 Getting Started with Robotics for Beginners and Kids

-In this post, we will explain – What is a Robot, different parts of a Robot, how to make a robot for kids, what are the things to be taken care to get the best robot kit for kids, choosing the best battery for robot, choosing the best microcontroller for the robot and in the end you will build your own robot.
+In this post, we will explain – What is a Robot, How to Build a Robot for Beginners, different parts of a Robot, how to make a robot for kids, what are the things to be taken care to get the best robot kit for kids, choosing the best battery for robot, choosing the best microcontroller for the robot and in the end you will build your own robot.
 Lets get started.

 How to Make a Robot for Kids?

-Before answering ‘how to build a robot?’, There is another thing you should know; another question you should answer first – ‘What is a robot?’
+Before answering ‘How to Build a Robot for Beginners?’, There is another thing you should know; another question you should answer first – ‘What is a robot?’
 A robot is simply an electromechanical device which will sense its environment, process it, takes a decision by itself and reacts to its environment without manual intervention.

 What are the Parts of a Robot?

 As this is a Robotics for Beginners Guide, I will try to make it as simple as possible.
 To make it more understandable, imagine a robot is like any other organism; like a human being.

 We have sense organs.
 We see things with our eyes.
 We hear things with our ears, feel things with our skin, taste with our tongue and smell with our nose.
 Our neurons transmit the signals from our sensors to our brain where we process them.
 Our brain process the signal, takes a decision and send the signal to our muscles to move your hands, legs or do whatever you want.
 Then we have a heart that circulates blood, supply oxygen, provides energy for the working of your entire system.
 Then we have a body, where the sensors, muscles, heart, veins and all other parts are neatly ‘assembled’.